gocheaphosting/beacon-wiki/Capistrano-config.md

 ```

 ##Server Dependencies
 It’s important to make sure that your server is POSIX-compilant and has SSH access.
+It is better to setup the ssh public/private key authentication for the sysadmin user to deploy the code.
+Use the [SSH-With-Public-Key-Authentication](https://github.com/m-narayan/beacon/wiki/Set-Up-SSH-With-Public-Key-Authentication) for public key setup.